Jump Start Your Online Researchby Greg Knollenberg

 Fee-based encyclopedias can also be used.
-Encyclopedia Britannica's website, which boasts over 75,000 articles, can be found at: www.eb.com.
+Encyclopedia Britannica's website, which boasts over 75,000 articles, can be found at: britannica.com.
 There is a subscription fee to use the service.

 Online News Searches

-The search engines InfoSeek, Google News, Excite and Yahoo will allow you to search and pull up recent news stories.
+The search engines Bing News, Google News and Yahoo News will allow you to search and pull up recent news stories.
 These are explained in detail in the article, "Effective Use of Search Engines".
-Other news-specific search sites also exist.
-See Newslinx for recent headlines in the Computer/Technology arena.
-Sites that will allow you to pull up the news headlines but charge you to retrieve the full story include Electric Library and Northern Light.
 Lexis-Nexis is an excellent research tool that charges a subscription.